 We welcome all story ideas, but special consideration will be given to applicants looking to conduct investigative or enterprise reporting on biodiversity or conservation topics.
-For this round, we are particularly interested in reading proposals that will examine intersections between the Covid-19 pandemic and biodiversity conservation.

 For the purposes of this grant call, we are only accepting applications for stories focused on the countries listed here, though journalists from any country can apply.
 We will also consider applications for stories about Russia, or by Russian journalists.

 Applications are open to journalists (online, print, television, radio) and other expert media practitioners with experience in investigative reporting and covering environmental issues.
 We encourage applications from freelancers and staff from all types of media organizations—international, national, local and community-based.

 We are seeking to support both early-career and senior journalists with many years of reporting experience.
 We'll accept both individual and group applications, but for the latter we ask that the application is made in the name of one lead applicant who will receive the grant on the group's behalf, if awarded.

 We expect to award between 10-14 grants of ranging from $1,000 to $2,000, depending on the proposal and needs.
 We will consider larger grant amounts for stories using innovative or investigative approaches that may be more costly and time-consuming.

 Applicants should provide a detailed budget with justification for the amount requested using this template.
 We have not set a specific amount because we are asking you to consider what you'll need to do this type of reporting.
 We do ask that the budgets be reasonable and account for costs necessary for reporting without being extraneous.
 We expect that stories will be produced with equipment the applicant already has access to (including cameras, drones, lighting, tripods, etc.) and will not consider budgets that heavily focus on producing new supplies.